Early vote total exceeds 2016; GOP chips at Dems’ advantage

 The early vote totals, reported by state and local election officials and tracked by the AP, are an imperfect indicator of which party may be leading.
 The data only shows party registration, not which candidate voters support.
 Most GOP voters are expected to vote on Election Day.

-Analysts said the still sizable Democratic turnout puts extra pressure on the Republican Party to push its voters out in the final week and, especially, on Nov.
+Analysts said the still sizable Democratic turnout puts extra pressure on the Republican Party to push its voters out in the final week and on Nov.
 3. That’s especially clear in closely contested states such as Florida, Nevada and North Carolina.

 “This is a glass half-full, glass half-empty situation,” said John Couvillon, a Republican pollster who tracks early voting closely.
 “They’re showing up more,” he added, but “Republicans need to rapidly narrow that gap.”